Histories for children

-In this session, publisher, editor and author Clare Hallifax, and author Sophie Masson discuss their experiences of writing and publishing histories for children.
-They consider the importance of research and historical accuracy, how to allow for poetic license, and what makes a ‘good’ history for children.
-Chaired by Professor Paul Ashton.
+Publisher and editor Clare Hallifax and author Sophie Masson discuss their experiences of writing and publishing histories for children.
+They consider the importance of research and historical accuracy, how to allow for poetic licence, and what makes a ‘good’ history for children.

 Sophie Masson AM was born in Indonesia of French parents and brought up in France and Australia.
 She is the author of over 70 books for children, young adults and adults.
 Among these are several historical novels for children, including The Hunt for Ned Kelly, which won a NSW Premier’s Literary Award, and Jack of Spades, shortlisted for the Davitt Awards.
 Others include The Phar Lap Mystery; My Father’s War; 1914; and War and Resistance.
-Forthcoming in 2022 is Sydney Under Attack.
+Her latest historical novel for children is Sydney under Attack (2022).